 Confounding a popular bias: women working in security

-Rather than setting Edith back, these challenges became the catalyst that motivated her to push forth and grow in her career.
+Rather than setting Edith back, these challenges were the catalyst that motivated her to push forth and grow in her career.

 “To break the bias, I seize every opportunity and take on challenges to learn, explore and experience new things.
 I believe that everyone has their own uniqueness and strength.
 It’s essential that we develop and nurture our ability and potential, regardless of gender.”

-Operating forklifts and driving 40ft trucks – all in a day’s work for our female couriers in Malaysia
+Operating forklifts and driving 40ft trucks are nothing out of the ordinary for female couriers in Malaysia

 Noraini believes that in Malaysia, there is a certain perception or stereotype that exists for jobs such as couriers.

 “It’s seen as a male role.
 But for me, gender matters far less than things like people skills.
-I like my job as I’m able to interact with different types of people both internal and external.”
+I like my job as I’m able to interact with different types of people both within FedEx and with our customers.”

-The journey for women to achieve gender equality in every aspect of the workplace is not quite there.
+The journey for women to achieve gender equality in every aspect of the workplace is still an uphill journey.
 For example, the same Gartner report showing an increase in women in the supply chain also flagged that women in executive roles actually decreased from 17% to 15% in 2021.
-It’s up to all of us to give women the support, flexibility and opportunities they need to continue to succeed.
+It’s up to all of us to give women the support, flexibility and opportunities they need to pursue their aspirations.

 For more stories on diversity, equality and female entrepreneurship, keep an eye on the latest stories from our website here.